omar-polo/gemtext/README.md

 ```

 `parse` is function that parses the given *thing*.
 It's a
-multimethod, and default implementations are given for strings and
+multimethod, and default implementations are given for strings,
-sequences (of string).
+sequences (of string) and java readers.

 ```clojure
 user=> (gemtext/parse "some\nlines\nof\ntext")